 My father reached for me again.

 I sidestepped him, and before the men could think to stop me, I slipped through their ranks and hurried down the hallway.
 I had to get back to the crowd and the relative safety of the ballroom.
 I had to find my husband.

 Fearing that any moment I might hear the sound of pursuit, I broke into a near-run.
 People frowned as I passed by, but I ignored them.
 I found John on the far side of the ballroom, where he stood in quiet conversation with McNaught.

 He turned toward me, gaze falling immediately to my arm.
 “What happened”

 I looked down to see several pricks of blood welling up.
-My skin, which had always been sensitive, was already red and swelling.
+My skin, which had always been sensitive, was red and swollen.
 “My father happened.
 We need to leave.”

 McNaught grabbed his arm.
 “Not here.”

 John clenched his jaw, but instead of pulling away, he nodded.
 Then he turned back to me.
 “He can’t get away with this.”